Reading the obscure works of Stephen Crane is not everyone's idea of a dream vacation.

-For example, while Victor traced ambivalence toward social class through the works of Stephen Crane, Mark Twain and others, Studio City teacher Ellen Samsell studied creative women in the books of Willa Cather.
+For example, Victor focused on ambivalence about social class in the works of Stephen Crane, Mark Twain and others, and Studio City teacher Ellen Samsell studied creative women in the books of Willa Cather.

 Ted Carothers of Temple City High School spent day after day in the Huntington Library reading about Homer and Bronze Age Greece.